tidy-finance/website/docs/10_introduction.md

 \index{Efficient frontier} An essential tool to evaluate portfolios in the mean-variance context is the *efficient frontier*, the set of portfolios which satisfy the condition that no other portfolio exists with a higher expected return but with the same volatility (the square-root of the variance, i.e., the risk), see, e.g., @Merton1972.
 We compute and visualize the efficient frontier for several stocks.
 First, we extract each asset's *monthly* returns.
-In order to keep things simple, we work with a balanced panel and exclude tickers for which we do not observe a price on every single trading day since 2000.
+In order to keep things simple, we work with a balanced panel and exclude DOW constituents for which we do not observe a price on every single trading day since 2000.

 ```r